Overview of BRIDGEGOOD

 Having decided on the features for the redesign, we sketched lo-fidelity mockups for the VIP Access page and the event registration page.
 To project credibility behind the featured events, the logos of all of the associated companies were included on the page.
 Testimonials and social media posts from the Creatives that attended events were placed into a feed in order to showcase shared experiences.

 Based on the sketches, the team created wireframes.
 We designed a full width illustration showing the different companies a Creative can visit.
-We prioritized the events according to date so the upcoming event would be the noticable.
+We prioritized the events according to date so the upcoming event would be the noticeable.
 We also included features that would reassure a new user: testimonials, companies they could visit, and social media posts.

 Following several rounds of feedback from the product leads, a set of higher-fidelity versions were created.